spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 1. Add the following configuration to your project:

 2. Configure the checkout payment step to hide the express checkout payment methods.
-Depending on your project needs, you can exclude the payment methods that you do not want to show on the checkout payment step.
-In case you are using the ACP Payone app, you can exclude the `payone-paypal-express` payment method.
+For example, if you're using the ACP Payone app, you can exclude the `payone-paypal-express` payment method.

 **src/Pyz/Yves/CheckoutPage/CheckoutPageConfig.php**